lupyuen/pinephone-nuttx/README.md

 TODO: Set DTR (PB2) to Low to wake up modem

 TODO: Check PinePhone Device Tree for UART3.
 What is `pinctrl-0`?
+PD0 and PD1

 ```text
 		serial@1c28c00 {